jchip/create-my-card/README.md

 ### String colors and tokens

-Any string in the data lines can contain color markers or tokens.
+Any string in the data lines can contain color markers enabled by [chalker] or tokens.

 - Color markers has the `<red>red text</red>` format.
 You can use any valid methods [chalk] supports.

   - For example, `<blue.bold>blue bold text</blue.bold>` will colorize `blue bold text` with `chalk.blue.bold`.
   - Closing marker can be simply `</>`
+  - See [chalker] for more info on color markers.

 - Tokens has the `{{github}}` format.
 The token string reference what's in `myCard.info`.